erinerinchan/Project-2-Recipe-App/README.md

 ## Description

-This recipe app is a backend project allowing users to access and search recipes from different continents as well as submit their own recipes.
+This recipe app is a backend project allowing users to access and search for recipes from different continents as well as submit their own recipes.

 ![alt text](public/img/Screenshot.png)
 ### Main features